-The repository auto-import feature gives you the ability to have all repos import automatically.
+The repository auto-import feature imports all repos automatically.
 With this feature turned on, any new repo you create will automatically be imported into your account.

 Who can use this?

-The auto-import feature is available for any integration, however repo exclusion rules are only available for Git-based integrations.
+The auto-import feature is available for any integration.
+However, repo exclusion rules are only available for Git-based integrations.
+You cannot set up exclusion rules for ticket projects, but can set up auto-import following similar steps as in this article.

 To edit an integration's auto-import settings: